Automotive Software Development Company

 Operational discovery

 We spend the first two weeks understanding your specific workflows.
-How vehicles move through your inventory.
-How job cards are created.
-How telematics data is currently used, or not used.
+The way vehicles move through your inventory.
+Where job cards get created and stall.
+Whether telematics data is used or just stored.
 What your current software landscape looks like.
 We document the current state before proposing anything.

 2. 02